buren/openhack-uppsala/slides.md

 ---

-The mission of Just Arrived is enrich and empower the labor market by guiding, empowering and connecting foreign-born competence with the staffing needs of Swedish companies.
+The mission of Just Arrived is to enrich and empower the labor market by guiding, empowering and connecting foreign-born competence with the staffing needs of Swedish companies.

 ---